 sign a certification that they have received and read this policy and understand that if they are not exempt, failure to comply with the Community Service requirement will result in termination of their lease.

-Once each month non-exempt family members must present a completed documentation form (provided by CCHA) of activities performed over the previous month to the Housing Manager.
+Once each month non-exempt family members must present a completed documentation form (provided by HACC) of activities performed over the previous month to the Housing Manager.

-At each annual re-examination, non-exempt family members must present a completed documentation form (provided by CCHA) of activities performed over the previous twelve months.
+At each annual re-examination, non-exempt family members must present a completed documentation form (provided by HACC) of activities performed over the previous twelve months.
 Both forms will include places for signatures of supervisors, instructors, or counselors certifying to the number of hours contributed each month by month.

 Change in exempt status:

-If, during the twelve (12) month period, a non-exempt person becomes exempt, it is his/her responsibility to report this to CCHA and provide documentation of such.
+If, during the twelve (12) month period, a non-exempt person becomes exempt, it is his/her responsibility to report this to HACC and provide documentation of such.

-If, during the twelve (12) month period, an exempt person becomes non-exempt, it is his/her responsibility to report this to CCHA and the property manager.
+If, during the twelve (12) month period, an exempt person becomes non-exempt, it is his/her responsibility to report this to HACC and the property manager.

 The Housing Manager will provide the person with the Recording/Certification documentation form and a list of agencies in the neighborhood that provide volunteer and/or training opportunities.

-CCHA obligations
+HACC obligations

-To the greatest extent possible and practicable, CCHA and its property managers will
+To the greatest extent possible and practicable, HACC and its property managers will

 provide names and contacts at agencies that can provide opportunities for residents, including those with disabilities, to fulfill their Community Service/self-sufficiency obligations.